Port Authority of New York and New Jersey: Airports

 The Port Authority began construction of a new terminal at Newark Airport in June 2017.
 The new facility will replace Terminal A and will open in 2022.
 The PATH's Newark–World Trade Center train route is planned to be extended from its terminus at Newark Penn Station to a new Newark Liberty International Airport Station.
-Construction on the PATH extension is planned to start in 2020, with completion projected for 2026.
+The PANYNJ announced in March 2023 that it was deferring funding for the Newark Airport extension to a future capital plan.

 Another Port Authority project involves redeveloping LaGuardia Airport, replacing three existing terminals with a single terminal.
 Terminal B would be demolished and terminals C and D would be merged.
 Some 2 mi of additional taxiways are to be built, and transportation around the terminals would be reorganized.
-As part of the reconstruction, the AirTrain LGA people mover system would be built between the airport and Willets Point, Queens, where there would be connections to the Mets–Willets Point station on the Long Island Rail Road and the Mets–Willets Point station on the New York City Subway.
 The redevelopment is expected to cost $7.6 billion in total.
-Construction started in 2016, and the first part of the new terminal is expected to open in 2021, with completion in 2026.
-The AirTrain would start construction in 2020 and be completed by 2022.
+Construction started in 2016, and the first part of the new terminal opened in 2021, with completion in 2026.
+As part of the reconstruction, the AirTrain LGA people mover system was to have been built between the airport and Willets Point, Queens.
+The AirTrain was supposed to start construction in 2020 and be completed by 2022, but the project was canceled in March 2023 after several years of delays.

 The Port Authority is also planning to redevelop the entirety of John F. Kennedy International Airport, replacing four existing terminals with two new terminals at a cost of $11 billion.
 Roadway access, as well as train capacity on the AirTrain JFK, would be expanded.
-If the plan is approved, construction is expected to begin in 2020.
 Under the plan, the first gates would open in 2023, and the project would be complete in 2025.
+Work on a new Terminal 1 began in 2022, and work on Terminal 6 began in early 2023.
+In addition, Terminal 4 was expanded.

 Law enforcement

 The Port Authority has its own police department.
-In 2001, the department employed approximately 4,000 police officers and supervisors who had full police status in New York and New Jersey.
+In 2001, the department employed approximately 4,000 police officers and supervisors who had full police status in the states of New York and New Jersey.